Catholics and gay marriage?

 And we are all together

 Gay marriage affects everybody, including married straight people.
-Public school students are taught against the teachings of their parent's faith.
+Students are taught against the teachings of their parent's faith.
 Kids of gay marriages influence the belief systems of Catholic kids.
-The concept of marriage is weakened and vulnerable to another assault that Catholics cringe to think about - polygamy.
-This is already on the radar of many activists.
+The concept of marriage is weakened and vulnerable to another assault that Catholics cringe to think about, polygamy, already on the radar of many activists.
 Gay marriage is also part a wider movement to marginalize, and in some cases persecute, Christians.

 Show related articles